 One report shows that new technology has progressed to the point that an optical illusion can be implemented into smartphone logins which can easily thwart the plans of a shoulder surfer.

 The new technology claims that by manipulating spatial frequency and several images, they can trick people into seeing different images depending on your distance from the device.
 Therefore, you may see someone entering ‘1234’ as their pin, but as the app randomises the order for each login attempt plus the different image, you probably entered something completely different to what they think.

-In conclusion, shoulder surfers are extremely effective and a much cheaper method to gaining sensitive information.
-They can be very difficult to spot but are in fact easy to block if some of the above points are taken on board.
+In conclusion, shoulder surfing can be extremely effective and a much cheaper method of gaining sensitive information.
+Although difficult to spot, they can be deterred if you take our advice on board.